Fibromyalgia and Coexisting Conditions

 Sleep Problems

-For folks with fibromyalgia, falling asleep, staying asleep and sleeping deeply can be a struggle—so much so that quality slumber is more the exception than the rule.
+For folks with fibromyalgia, falling asleep, staying asleep and sleeping deeply can be a struggle—so much so that quality sleep is more the exception than the rule.
 Sleep disorders like restless legs syndrome and sleep apnea are common, as well.

 If you’ve experienced sleepless nights, you likely know how much harder it is to cope with fibromyalgia pain and fatigue.
 Talk with your HCP about improving your sleep.
 It will make it easier to deal with fibromyalgia symptoms.